Using Technology to Better Manage Your Asthma

 At 63, I am a bit of an oddball for my generation, because I absolutely adore technology of all kinds.
 So, when I recently ran across an article on asthma apps, I decided to dig deep into how technology could be used to better manage asthma.
 I found some pretty interesting stuff!

-There are a number of different technology approaches available to help you with your asthma self care and to help you communicate with your health care team.
+There are a number of different technology approaches available to help you with your asthma management and to help you communicate with your health care team.

-Many of the approaches have to do with data, tracking and communication.
-Some can actually help you use your inhalers correctly.
-While other technology comes in the form of digital devices almost anyone can learn to use.
+Many of the approaches have to do with data, tracking, and communication.
+Some can actually help you use your inhalers correctly, while other types of technology come in the form of digital devices almost anyone can learn to use.

 So much of successful asthma management is tied to tracking of your symptoms and medication use.
 Traditionally, asthmatics have kept handwritten asthma logs and diaries.
 These could then be shared with their doctors to facilitate any treatment plan tweaks.

 Since most adults and many kids now own smart phones and digital tablets of some kind, there are apps for that.
 Whether you use the Apple iOS or an Android device, do a search in your App Store.
 You are sure to find quite a few apps that enable digital tracking.

 I have an iPhone and I found at least 10 to 15 asthma-specific apps.
 (You can also use the Health app that comes with an iPhone to record some data.)
 Some apps are free (at least initially), while others cost a dollar or two.